openfun/marsha/docs/env.md

 Note: should include the value from `TF_VAR_update_state_secret` in `src/aws` for any stack deployed to AWS which should communicate with the Django backend.

-- Type: comma-separated list of strings
+- Type: comma-separated list of strings <br> ⚠️ *ITEMS MUST NOT INCLUDE ANY COMMAS* as commas are used to separated items.
 - Required: Yes
 - Default: None